 If you will be shipping your flute, please use FedEx if possible.
 Any of their options: one-day express, two-day, ground transport, etc., are available with tracking services.
 Ship at a mutually agreed upon time with signature required for delivery, and package the instrument securely, with at least two inches of foam or bubble-wrap around each side of the case.
 Also, the flute must fit snuggly inside its own case!
 Otherwise, inevitable bumps in transport may cause the kind of damage you see in this photo; the flute was not protected by the worn-down cushions in its own, ancient case.

 Your flute must be insured with coverage that protects it coming, going, and while it is in my care.
+Please read, sign, and return the release and waiver of liability before sending me your flute, either by mail or email.

 Repairs made to handmade professional flutes are warrantied for 60 days.
 The warranty does not apply if someone works on your flute after me, or if you leave your flute with me for less than 24 hours.